 10. Pack Your Things With Ease

-Don’t show any sign of nervousness, just take your time and make sure you pack all your things; do it gently and in an organized manner.
+Don’t show any sign of nervousness.
+Take your time and make sure you pack all your things; do it gently and in an organized manner.
 It commands some respect and shows your confidence and ease.

 Need additional help?
 Reach out to Candace to learn more!